tangentsoft/pidp8i/doc/class-os8script.md

 * `reply`: integer index into the array of replies.
 * `name`: the common name of the result we are expecting to match.
 * `replies`: the array of replies that we are testing against.
-* `caller`: if not empty, an error string is printed that uses the value of `caller` as a preface, if the common name we expect (passed in via `name` does not match what is found in the `replies` array at the index `reply`.
+* `caller`: is used to reduce error reporting common code as describe below.

+If the common name supplied to `test_result` is found at the `replies` array at index `reply`, `True` is returned.
+Otherwise `False` is returned.

+If `caller` is not empty, and the match is False, an error is printed prefaced by the caller string.
+However the most common use case is to leave the `caller` string empty, and perform several `test_result` actions in succession as shown in the example program.

+After the command is executed, driven by the `replies_rex` array, the results can be tested with the `replies` array.

 For example if we wanted to test a start up of `MYPROG` into the command decoder we could do this: